SIMILARITIES AND DIFFERENCES FROM PYTHON

 PRINTING & INPUTTING

-displays data (formats defined by the format string) as a string to the output stream- if successful, total number of characters written is returned
+printf("format string", var1, var2)displays data (formats defined by the format string) as a string to the output stream- if successful, total number of characters written is returned

 - on failure, a negative number is returned